-Send the goods back to us or bring them to the company’s address without undue delay and in any case no later than 14 days from the date of exercise of the right to withdraw from the contract.
+Send the goods back to us or bring them to the address of the registered office of the company without undue delay and in any case no later than 14 days from the date of exercise of the right of withdrawal.
 The deadline is deemed to have been observed if you return the goods before the expiry of the 14-day period.
 The direct costs of returning the goods are borne by you.

-Please note that in the event of withdrawal from the purchase contract, you are responsible for any decrease in the value of the goods as a result of handling them in a manner other than necessary to determine the nature, characteristics and functionality of the goods.
+Please note that in the event of withdrawal from the purchase agreement, you are responsible for any decrease in the value of the goods as a result of handling them from the time of their receipt until the moment of their return in a manner other than that necessary to determine the nature, properties, and functionality of the goods.

-If you have requested the commencement of the provision of the service during the withdrawal period, you are obliged to pay us the price for the actual performance provided by the day on which you have notified us of your decision to withdraw from this contract.
+If you have requested the commencement of the provision of the service during the withdrawal period, you are obliged to pay us the price for the actual performance actually provided by the date on which you have notified us of your decision to withdraw from this agreement.